t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 * Vendor specific: Vendors implement their own transfer method that accommodates any specific device constraints.

-Once the onboarding tool and the new device have authenticated and established secure communication, the onboarding tool "provisions"/"configures" the device with Owner credentials.
+Once the onboarding tool and the new device have authenticated and established secure communication, the onboarding tool provisions/configures the device with Owner credentials.
 Owner credentials may consist of certificates, shared keys, or Kerberos tickets for example.

 The OBT additionally configures/provisions information about the Access Management Service (AMS), the Credential Management  Service (CMS), and the credentials for interacting with them.
 The AMS is responsible for provisioning access control entries, while the CMS provisions security credentials necessary for device operation.

 OCF has the following characteristics:

   * Terms: Configuration, discovery, enrollment, onboarding, provisioning, registration,
-  * Players: Client, Device, Manager, Manufacturer, Owner, Peer, Peer, Responder, Server, User
+  * Players: Client, Device, Manager, Manufacturer, Owner, Peer, Responder, Server, User
   * Initial beliefs assumed in the device:
   * Processes:
   * Beliefs imparted to the device after protocol execution:

 ## Bluetooth

   Bluetooth mesh specifies a provisioning protocol.
 The goal of the provisioning phase is to securely incorporate a new Bluetooth mesh node, by completing two critical tasks.
 First, to authenticate the    unprovisioned device and second, to create a secure link with said device to share information.

-  The provisioning process is divided into five distinct stages summarize next.
+  The provisioning process is divided into five distinct stages summarize next:

-   * Beaconing for discovery.
-In this phase, the provisioned device allows to be discovered the provisioner.
+   * Beaconing for discover: The new unprovisioned device is discovered by the provisioner

-   * Invitation as a sort of negotiation.
-In this phase, the unprovisioned device indicates to the provisioner a set of capabilities such as the security algorithms supported, the availability of its public key using an Out-of-Band (OOB) technology and the input/output interaction with users.
+   * Negotiation: The unprovisioned device indicates to the provisioner a set of capabilities such as the security algorithms supported, the availability of its public key using an Out-of-Band (OOB) channel and the input/output interfaces supported

-   * Exchange public keys.
-In this phase, the authentication method is selected by the provisioner and both devices exchange Elliptic-curve Diffie–Hellman (ECDH) public keys.
+   * Public-key exchange: The authentication method is selected by the provisioner and both devices exchange Elliptic-curve Diffie–Hellman (ECDH) public keys.
 These keys may be static or ephemeral.
 Their exchange can be done in two ways, either via Out-of-Band or directly through a Bluetooth link.
 Each device then generates a symmetric key, named ECDHSecret, by combining its own private key and the public key of the peer device.
-The EDCHSecret is used to secure communication between the two devices.
+The EDCHSecret is used to protect communication between the two devices.

-  * Authentication.
-Given the authentication method selected from the three possible choices:  Output OOB, Input OOB, and Static OOB or No OOB, the unprovisioned device is here authenticated.
+  * Authentication: During this phase, the ECDH key exchange is authenticated.
+The authentication method can be Output OOB, Input OOB, static OOB, or No OOB.
 With Output OOB, the unprovisioned device chooses a random number and outputs that number in manner consistent with its capabilities.
 The provisioner then inputs this number.
 Then, a check confirmation value operation is performed.
 This involves a cryptographic exchange regarding (in this case) the random number to complete the authentication.
 With Input OOB, the roles are reversed, being the provisioner the entity that generates the random number.
-When neither of the previous authentication procedures are feasible, both the provisioner and unprovisioned device generate a random number and perform a check confirmation value operation.
+When neither of the previous authentication procedures are feasible, both the provisioner and unprovisioned device generate a random number and require the user supervising the setup to verify that values on the device and provisioner are the same.

-  * Distribution of provisioning data.
-At this point, the provisioning process can be secured.
+  * Distribution of provisioning data: At this point, the provisioning process can be protected.
 This involves the distribution of data such as a Network key, to secure the communications at network layer and a unicast address among other information.

 Bluetooth mesh has the following characteristics:

   * Terms: Configuration, discovery, provisioning.
-  * Players: Client, Device, Manager, Manufacturer, Peer, Peer, Server, User
+  * Players: Client, Device, Manager, Manufacturer, Peer, Server, User
   * Initial beliefs assumed in the device:
   * Processes:
   * Beliefs imparted to the device after protocol execution:

+## Fast IDentity Online (FIDO) alliance

 ## Fast IDentity Online (FIDO) alliance